|

 photometer, left, modified for automated operation, was

-evaluated on Dan Gray’s automated
+evaluated on Dan Gray’s automated14-inch alt-az

 telescope (right) in a test run at